Preserved in a pandemic

 “Preserved flowers are back.
 You can thank the pandemic,” said the Sydney Morning Herald in July.
 The article’s messages were bold yet conflicting: tinted with colours “never before seen in nature”, the products “appeal to the ecologically conscious”.
 Three days earlier, Better Homes and Garden ran a very similar article; a mish-mash of puffy words alongside fluffy pictures, featuring the same interview subject showcased in the SMH; a marketing wiz who rebranded as a ‘Specialist Florist’ in the early days of the pandemic.

-Actually, it could be argued that this particular altered flower story kicked off as early as 2014 when US flower-art darling Brittany Asch of Brrch disrupted Instagram’s floral feeds with her arrangements featuring artificially dyed phalaenopsis.
+Actually, it could be argued that this particular altered flower story kicked off as early as 2014 when Brittany Asch of Brrch in the US disrupted Instagram’s floral feeds with her arrangements featuring artificially dyed phalaenopsis.
 Dyeing orchids wasn’t new, but in striking combination with anthuriums and reflexed roses, suddenly cut-flower incongruity found new direction.
 The arresting designs launched a new trend that kept evolving and signalled to florists and consumers that artificially manipulating flowers was not only NY-cool, but deserved a place in bigger philosophical discussions about beauty and subjectivity.
 After all, beauty is in the eye of the posy beholder.

 At around the same time, Instagram’s photographic filters started to mess with consumers’ perceptions of colour.
 Event florists all over the world were being provided with ‘inspiration pics’ plucked from the feeds of Influencers, many of them stylists not connected to the flower industry.
 Homogenised into narrow colour palettes through Insta-doctoring, the look of the flowers was reinforced further by clothing and accessories tailored to the same colour range.